gilsangahn/QuantumScouter/README.md

 # QuantumScouter

-This repository contains the source code and datasets for the paper
+This repository contains the source code and datasets for the paper:
     **"QuantumScouter: Reinforcement Learning-Based Optimization of Variational Quantum Circuits for Differential Cryptanalysis"**.

-## Overview
+## 📌 Overview
 QuantumScouter is a novel framework that utilizes **Deep Reinforcement Learning (DRL)** to automatically optimize the architecture of Variational Quantum Circuits (VQC) for cryptographic tasks.
 This repository includes:
 - **Model A**: Quantum CNN (QCNN) based on Supervised Entanglement Learning (SEL).
 - **Model B (Proposed)**: A hybrid approach combining RL with Transfer Learning from SEL.